rmunn/commandline-wiki-clone/Home.md

 As you can see the `options.offset` record member was defined as `option<int64>` since the library has full support for `option<'a>` (full CLR name type name `Microsoft.FSharp.Core.FSharpOption<T>`).

+**Note:**

+The properties of the `Options` class should be public.
+Internal properties are not updated by the Parser.

 ## Help Screen

 One of strengths of this library lies in the ability to automatically generate a help screen for the end user.
 See the [[Generating Help and Usage information]] page for more information.